 We do not encourage beach barbecues as there are many safety issues and it is likely to spoil the enjoyment of the area for others.
 However, there are 3 stainless steel units on the green in Littlehampton which create a safe area for disposable barbecues.
 If you would like to organise an event or large beach barbecue/party, we suggest you see the Apply To Hold An Event page for more information.

 Wind and kite surfing is permitted anywhere along Arun's coastline.
 However, we recommend using the area opposite the Littlehampton Swimming Centre as it is free from groynes.
 Kite buggies and land yachts are not permitted on any of our beaches, greenspaces or parks.
 Information about sailing and fishing can be found on the Littlehampton Harbour website.
 Personal Water Craft (PWC) may be launched and recovered at Surrey Street Public Slipway, adjacent to the RNLI Lifeboat Station in Littlehampton.
 Use of the Littlehampton Harbour requires payment of harbour dues, for further information visit the Littlehampton Harbour website.
 Metal detecting is allowed on Arun land with permission.
-Metal detecting is allowed on Arun land with permission.
-Please email Neil O'Connor email@example.com or call 01903 737951.
+Please email Neil O'Connor firstname.lastname@example.org or call 01903 737951.
+Please read our guidelines on Jetskis and Personal Water Craft (PWC) here: Jetskis and PWCs August 2020.pdf [pdf] 1MB

 We manage a number of beach huts along our coastline.
-For further information please call 01903 737514 or email firstname.lastname@example.org.
+For more information, please visit our Beach Huts page.